haskell/hackage-security/README.md

  4. Delete the existing signatures.

 Each holder of root keys should do the following:
+ 1. Verify that the contents of `root.json` are correct.
+Any changes to the set of keys and their roles or to the threshold policies should be trustworthy, and any new keyholders need to have their identity verified.
+Please be a stickler for details here.
- 1. Install `hackage-root-tool` on the signing machine and ensure that the key is present.
+ 2. Install `hackage-root-tool` on the signing machine and ensure that the key is present.
- 2. Place the updated `roots.json` file on the signing machine.
+ 3. Place the updated `roots.json` file on the signing machine.
- 3. Sign the file using `hackage-root-tool sign KEY roots.json`, and send the resulting signature back to the person who is coordinating the signing.
+ 4. Sign the file using `hackage-root-tool sign KEY roots.json`, and send the resulting signature back to the person who is coordinating the signing.

 Finally, the coordinator should insert the provided signatures and commit the updated file to `https://github.com/haskell-infra/hackage-root-keys` and inform the Hackage admins so they can install it.